unwriter/B/README.md

 1. **Data:** data to store
 2. **Media Type:** As listed at https://www.iana.org/assignments/media-types/media-types.xhtml
-3. **Encoding:** As listed at https://www.iana.org/assignments/character-sets/character-sets.xhtml
+3. **Encoding:** As listed at https://www.iana.org/assignments/character-sets/character-sets.xhtml (The default is `binary`)
-4. **Filename:** a filename to store the blob as
+4. **Filename:** a filename to store the blob as (the default has no filename and just stored as a blob, identified simply by the txid)

 Example: HTML